 - Inner curve intended for support

-- Keeps your back cushioned and keeps baby supported while nursing postpartum
+- Keeps the back cushioned and keeps baby supported while nursing postpartum

 - Upper and lower body can be elevated